 – Kranti M, Head of Design, Furlenco

 “I am surprised by willingness of Indian consumers to experiment.
 People who have bought our coffee expecting it to be instant have been willing to listen to how to brew the coffee using whatever equipment they have at home rather than simply return the product for a refund (which we always offer).”

 LIKE HOW IT FEELS

-– Revant Bhate, Head of Innovation, Faasos
+– Revant Bhate, Entrepreneur in Residence, Faasos

 “There is a noticeable shift in the Indian consumer's willingness to try innovative print products such as metal prints.
 We have seen AOV on our App and Web platforms almost double YoY.
 Indian consumers are aspirational and if a brand is presented as value for money through its positioning and touch points (app / web site) that are of international quality design and content, consumers will experiment.
 We don't have to look cheap and always be sasta, sundar aur tikau.

 The Indian consumer will always be on the lookout for a bargain but I believe they will pay extra if the price matches expectations on experience from digital to physical.
 There has to be a sensory reward."

 JUST DO IT